silvacms/buildout/README.txt

 Create a buildout configuration file or use the initial one as a base
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-    cp buildout.cfg.in buildout.cfg
+  $ cp buildout.cfg.in buildout.cfg

-Then optionally edit buildout.cfg to suit your needs.
+Then optionally edit ``buildout.cfg`` to suit your needs.

-De initial buildout configuration extends the development profile
+The initial buildout configuration extends the development profile
-called development.cfg which you can find in the profiles folder.
-In
+called ``development.cfg`` which you can find in the profiles
-most cases this is the profile you want to use while developing.
-But
+folder.
+In most cases this is the profile you want to use while
-you can also use another profile located in the profiles folder if you
+developing.
+But you can also use another profile located in the
-want.
+profiles folder if you want.

 Bootstrap everything
 --------------------